Everything Is Tuberculosis: Summary and release

 Green described the book as "a history of human responses to tuberculosis intertwined with a contemporary story of one person's experience", that person being Henry, a young tuberculosis patient Green met in 2019 in Sierra Leone who shares his son's name.
 He announced the book's title, Everything Is Tuberculosis, on October 22, 2024.
 The cover was designed by Grace Han, who also designed the cover for The Anthropocene Reviewed.

 It was officially released on March 18, 2025, through Crash Course Books, a new imprint of Penguin Young Readers that is an extension of the educational YouTube series Crash Course.
 The first run was announced to be 500,000 copies, of which Green signed 100,000.
 Green also narrated the audiobook version.
-Green went on a book tour in support of the book's release, starting in of Indianapolis, where he lives.
+Green went on a book tour in support of the book's release, starting off in Indianapolis, where he lives.

 Reception

 The book was well received and sold well.
 Kirkus Reviews gave the book a starred review, saying, "This highly readable call to action could not be more timely."
 Booklist and School Library Journal also gave the book starred reviews.
 AP News reviewed the book, calling it "reflective and earnest [...]
 Little nuggets of personalization consistently bring us back to our shared humanity."
 In an overall positive review, The A.V.
 Club stated that "while Green provides a great general analysis of why the disease tests our very humanity, it's easy to be left wanting more."
 Library Journal called the book, "An interesting but scattered view of [tuberculosis]."
 Rebecca Robbins writing for The New York Times stated that while "Green does an admirable job introducing readers to a disease they would otherwise be unlikely to learn about," she thought he was "frustratingly vague in assigning blame for the persistence of tuberculosis."

 The book was a New York Times number-one bestseller in nonfiction for multiple weeks, remaining on the list for 23 weeks.